jacobwilliams/Fortran-Astrodynamics-Toolkit/README.md

 ## Third-Party Requirements

-A script `get_third_party.sh` is include to download and build the third-party dependencies on unix-like operating systems.
+A script `get_third_party.sh` is included to download and build the third-party dependencies on unix-like operating systems.

 ### Pyplot-Fortran